zscaler/terraform-gcp-zpa-private-service-edge-modules/examples/base_pse/README.md

 ## How to deploy:

 ### Option 1 (guided):
-From the examples directory, run the zsec bash script that walks to all required inputs.
+From the examples directory, run the zspse bash script that walks to all required inputs.
-- ./zsec up
+- ./zspse up
 - enter "greenfield"
 - enter "base_ac"
 - follow the remainder of the authentication and configuration input prompts.